VinceMKB/PurchaseManagerReceiver/README.md

-# Purchase Manager Reciever
+# Purchase Manager Receiver
 ## Introduction
-This GUI application was an assignment for an Advanced Programming Course, showcasing the use of Qt 6.5 and C++ for recieving data from the main application for managing the purchases of a book store.
+This GUI application was an assignment for an Advanced Programming Course, showcasing the use of Qt 6.5 and C++ for receiving data from the main application for managing the purchases of a book store.
 It features Networking and XML data storage
 ##### **NOTE: This application will not work without the main application** [https://github.com/VinceMKB/PurchaseManager.git]

 ## Features